 Kien (2014) defined the term 'organisational culture' as a set of knowledge that the management and employees of an organisation share and transfer to new staff and executive members in order to maintain the practice of the culture.
 Beyond providing a definition, some researchers have investigated the effect of organisational culture on intrapreneurship.
-A study by Eze et al. (2018) found a significant effect of organisational culture on intrapreneurial growth in two public listed companies in the manufacturing sector in Nigeria.
-Gürsoy and Güven (2016) explored the effect of innovative culture on intrapreneurship at construction firms and audit firms in Ankara, Turkey, and found a positive and significant causal-effect relationship between the two variables.
-Innovative culture can be denoted as a subculture of organizational culture that is more focused on nurturing and developing innovation and creativity within the organizational boundary.
-Another study in Indian organizations by Kapil and Saxena (2019) revealed that organisational culture plays a crucial role in shaping and promoting intrapreneurship among the members of an organisation, as employees of an organisation with a more supportive culture were found to have more innovation in bringing new ideas and solutions.
+A study by Eze et al. (2018) found a significant effect of organisational culture on intrapreneurship at construction firms and audit firms in Ankara, Turkey, and found a positive and significant causal-effect relationship between the two variables.
+An innovative culture can be denoted as a subculture of organisational culture that is more focused on nurturing and developing innovation and creativity within the organisational boundary.
+Another study in Indian organisations by Kapil and Saxena (2019) revealed that organisational culture plays a crucial role in shaping and promoting intrapreneurship among the members of an organisation, as employees of an organisation with a more supportive culture were found to be more innovative in bringing new ideas and solutions.